How to clear Safari browsing history on iPhone and iPad

 There is no Proper way to remove search suggestions from IOS Safari but you can clear browser history by following Settings > Safari > Clear History and Browsing Data.
 Share.
 Improve this answer.
 Follow. answered Sep 4, 2020 at 6:16. petercoffin80.
 1 1.
 2. This does not provide any new information.

-Open Safari for me.
-In the Safari app on your Mac, choose History > Clear History, then click the pop-up menu.
+Go to the Safari app on your Mac.
+Choose History > Clear History, then click the pop-up menu.
 Choose how far back you want your browsing history cleared.
 When you clear your history, Safari removes data it saves as a result of your browsing, including: History of webpages you visited.
 The back and forward list for open webpages.